GaetanLepage/phd-manuscript/sections/2_simulator/3_simulator/2_components.typ

 Individual point-wise sources and microphones can then be positioned in the 3D space.
 Each change in the audio objects localization leads to a new simulation which updates the ($n_m times n_s times L_"RIR"$) #acr("RIR") tensor.
 Our implementation ensures the caching of the #acr("RIR") and solely re-computes it when necessary.
-As stated in previous @sec:simulator:simulator:components:low_level:rir_sim, the Room can use both the _Pyroomacoustics_ and _gpuRIR_ back ends interchangeably.
+As stated in previous @sec:simulator:simulator:components:low_level, the Room can use both the _Pyroomacoustics_ and _gpuRIR_ back ends interchangeably.

 To actually compute the signal received at each microphone, the input signal from all active sources are gathered.
 Then, the listened signals are estimated by convolving the sources' signals with the corresponding #acr("RIR") vector as described in @eq:simulator:rir_listened_signal.